nelhage/blog.nelhage.com/content/draft/transparent-hugepages.md

 table in memory [^tree].
 Traditionally, on x86 processors, each table entry has controlled the mapping of a single 4KB "page" of memory.

-[^tree]: It's actually more properly phyiscally a tree, but it's equivalent to a large sparse table.
+[^tree]: It's actually a tree structure of varying depth, but it's equivalent to a large sparse table.

 While these page tables are themselves stored in memory, the processor caches a subset of the page table entries in a cache on the processor